 While it might not be possible to follow our normal routine during the trip, try to stick to it as much as possible.
 Ensure your dog’s mealtimes as close to the ones at home as possible.
 Also, try to keep the daily play time and walk timings similar to ensure your dog enjoys the trip.

-Hope these tips help you enjoy the trip with your canine companion to the fullest!
+Hope these tips help you enjoy the road trip with your dog companion to the fullest!